New Zealand 3 week itinerary with a baby

 If you’re travelling in season it’s also worth a stop at Havelock, the Greenlip Mussel capital to sample a pot.
 If you want to walk off all the overindulgence then stop off at Cable Bay on the way back to Nelson for more wow views.

 When planning to travel around New Zealand with a baby there’s always that dilemma of the time you split between North and South.
 We decided to split it fairly equally so flew back to Auckland to explore more of what the North Island had to offer.
-Chris has already spent a month on the North Island (see this post) so we took some of his tips to plan this section of our trip!
+My Dad had already spent a month on the North Island (see this post) so we took some of his tips to plan this section of our trip!

 3 nights in Rotorua

 Although I loved everywhere I visited in New Zealand with Jess, Rotorua wowed more than most due to being like nowhere else I’d ever visited before.
-The town isn’t particularly special but the attractions around it make this a must visit on a New Zealand itinerary.
+The town isn’t particularly special in my view, but the attractions around it make this a must-visit on a New Zealand itinerary.

 Day 1 – Redwoods walk

 Take a walk through the Redwoods Forest on the outskirts of town.
 Watch your step, you’ll spend most of the time looking up in awe at the big reds that tower above you.
-There’s walks for all abilities here.
-Grab lunch in town and then head to Kuirau park for a quick taster of the geothermal activity this area is so famous for!
+There are walks for all abilities here.
+Grab lunch in town and then head to Kuirau Park for a quick taste of the geothermal activity this area is so famous for.

 Redwoods Forest

 Dedicate your morning to one of the main geothermal sights.
-We chose Wai-o-Tapu but Te Puia is also great and has lots to offer on Maori culture and traditions too.
+We chose Wai-o-Tapu, but Te Puia is also great and has lots to offer on Maori culture and traditions, too.
 Be prepared to be wowed by green sulphur lakes, bubbling mud pools and erupting geysers.
+Jess was captivated.

 Wai-o-Tapu

 Who knew travelling to New Zealand with a baby would include a spa afternoon?!
 Well not quite.
-But you can sample the softer side of the geothermal activity with a visit to the Waiteke thermal spa.
-Jess loved it and you can control the temperature so it’s definitely baby friendly!
+However, you can sample the softer side of geothermal activity by visiting the Waikite thermal pools.
+Jess loved it and you can control the temperature so it’s definitely baby-friendly.

 One thing we didn’t get a chance to do as they are often in the evenings is experience a traditional Maori Hangi dinner so this is definitely something to add to your list.